antmd/MailPluginManager/README.markdown

 #### Tool

-* Change all events to be handled as Apple Events to avoid launching multiple copies.
+* Uninstall doesn't properly quit after Cancel (others?)
+* What happens when a command is sent and the app is already running?
 * During the boot validation process, we need to be able to skip items the user has previously seen and dismissed.
 * Build out Launch Agent scheduling for boot-time validation and plugin scheduling.
 * Crash Reporting.
-* What happens when a command is sent and the app is already running?
 * Add an Update All Plugins button to Multi Plugin window when relevant.

 #### launchd values of interest (for boot time agent setup)